creditstxt/credit-requirement/README.md

 # Software Credit Requirement

-*“You aren't dead while your name is still spoken.”*
+> You aren't dead while your name is still spoken.

 The Software Credit Requirement is a legal tool that software developers can use to require credit for their work.
 Using the Software Credit Requirement, software developers can require the same kind of credit that contributors to other kinds of work---motion pictures, music, video games, books, and so on---[already receive](./conventions.md).
 They can also help to establish a norm of appropriate credit in the software industry.